ShellRedia/SRFUNet_OCTA/README.md

 - `train.py`: A Python script used for model training.
 - `results`: A directory containing the samples and metrics while training.
-- `weights`: Model weights saved while training
+- `weights`: A directory containing the model weights saved while training

 Before using this project, please ensure that you have completed the following steps: